 Step 1: Open the Chrome menu (click three-dot icon on upper-right corner), and then click Settings.

-Step 2: Scroll down on the Settings page, and then click Advanced.
+Step 2: Scroll down on the Settings page, and select Security under the Privacy & Security section.

 To block unsafe downloads later, head back into the Chrome Settings panel and turn on the switch next to Safe Browsing.

 On sites that perform multiple downloads consecutively (such as on file conversion sites), you may run into issues due to a built-in content restriction.
 That is in place to prevent websites from downloading malware automatically alongside other files.

 While it’s possible to remove this restriction, Chrome will still prompt you for your permission when initiating a download unless you choose to whitelist sites actively.

 Step 1: On the Chrome Settings panel, click Advanced, and then click Site Settings under Privacy and Security.

 Step 2: Scroll down and select Automatic Downloads under the Additional Permissions section.

 Step 3: Turn on the switch next to ‘Do not allow any site to download multiple files automatically.’

 It should then read as ‘Ask when a site tries to download files automatically after the first file (recommended).’